Rafael Riquelme: Early life

 Riquelme was born on 10 May 1995 in Mexico City, Mexico.
 His parents moved to Mexico when he was a baby.
 His mom, a nutritionist, was always encouraging him to play sports since he was 4 years old.
 He has a younger brother, Rodrigo Riquelme Díaz.
 At the age of four, Riquelme started playing football for the subsidiary Pumas Morelos, coached by Antonio Jasso.
 At the age of twelve, he was representing his home state in various tournaments around the country.

 High school

 After retiring from football due to undisclosed differences he had with the club, Riquelme got a scholarship to play football at Maur Hill–Mount Academy so he decided to finish his junior and senior years of high school in Atchison, Kansas.
 While playing on the varsity football he was invited to play on the American football team as a placekicker.
 On 13 October 2013 in his second game, Riquelme scored a 54-yard field goal to help his school get a win against Horton High School.
 After this, he started gaining attention from Division-1 Colleges.
 On 4 February 2015 Riquelme signed his letter of intent to attend Benedictine College.

 College career

 Benedictine College

-Riquelme red-shirted for the 2015 season, his first season at Benedictine College.
+Riquelme redshirted for the 2015 season, his first season at Benedictine College.